 - Affordability.
 Based on our level of earnings for the year, higher earnings may drive higher potential payouts if otherwise justified by performance. - Internal Performance.
-Actual earnings per share before special items is compared with the annual operating plan goal established at the beginning of the year.
+Actual earnings per share before special items is compared with the annual operating plan (AOP) goal established at the beginning of the year.
 This factor measures management's effectiveness in running the business against our internal profit plan.
-Because of the sensitivity of our earnings to changes in published containerboard and white papers pricing and the difficulty in predicting those price changes over the next year, we adjust the EPS goal to take into account the difference between actual price changes reported by industry publications (and the timing of any changes) and plan assumptions.
-Our annual operating plan did not provide for any domestic containerboard price changes during the year.
-Published domestic containerboard prices decreased at the beginning of the year and increased later in the year.
-Export prices fell during the year.
-Published white papers prices decreased more than assumed by the initial plan.
-The 2016 annual operating plan's earnings per share target, excluding special items, was \$4.40.
-Adjusting for price changes, the earnings per share target was \$4.04.

-- Relative Performance.
+Our initial annual operating plan target was \$5.65 per share.
+Because of the sensitivity of our earnings to changes in published containerboard and white papers pricing and the difficulty in predicting those price changes over the next year, after we establish an initial AOP target, we adjusted the EPS goal to take into account the difference between actual price changes reported by industry publications (and the timing of such changes) and plan assumptions.
+Adjusting for such price changes that were not reflected in the initial AOP target, the earnings per share target was \$6.27. - Relative Performance.
 Consistent with our business objectives to achieve profitable growth and provide the greatest value to our customers, we intend to motivate the retention of high-margin business.
 Therefore, as a performance measure for our executive officers, we compare our profit margins for our containerboard business (using EBITDA to normalize for book asset valuations and capital structure) for the year with those of our competitors, with the goal to exceed the average margins for the containerboard business reported by our competitors.
 The competitive group is intended to include only direct competitors in our industry which publicly report results.
-For 2016, the group consisted of the containerboard divisions or segments of International Paper Company, KapStone Paper and Packaging Corporation and WestRock Company.
+For 2017, the group consisted of the containerboard divisions or segments of International Paper Company, KapStone Paper and Packaging Corporation and WestRock Company.
 These companies were selected because they are primarily domestic integrated paper and packaging companies who, similar to us, produce and sell containerboard and corrugated products and report results to the public. - Other Factors.
 Business and industry conditions and individual accomplishments that drove performance are assessed in connection with the assessment of performance against the goals.
+In consideration of these other factors, we also assess whether management is executing on our strategic goals and objectives and whether management is driving value creation for our shareholders.